Cream-IO/react-pwa-cssnext/README.md

 ## How to make it works

+Before all, **DO NOT USE THIS FOR A SPA WITH NO DATA OR NO API** It will be overkill and to much effort for nothing.

 - `yarn` will install dependencies
 - `yarn start` will run on port `:1111`
 - `yarn build` will create a `build/` folder ready to deploy